Personal Injury Attorney Tucson

 Tucson, Arizona is the second largest city in the state with a population of 520,116 and with a metropolitan statistical area population of nearly 1 million residents.
 The city is often referred to as “Optics Valley” because of the nearly 150 companies within Tucson which are involved in the designing and manufacturing of optics and optoelectronics.

-It is believed that Tuscon was first visited by Paleo-Indians 12,000 years ago.
+It is believed that Tucson was first visited by Paleo-Indians 12,000 years ago.
 The area seemed to have had a fairly calm existence where the inhabitants focused mostly on the growing of beans, corn and other crops, along with hunting and gathering.
-However, after the city’s founder Hugo O’Conor authorized the construction of a fort in the area, Tuscon underwent a number of attacks by the Spaniards.
+However, after the city’s founder Hugo O’Conor authorized the construction of a fort in the area, Tucson underwent a number of attacks by the Spaniards.
 From then there city was owned by Spain, Mexico, and eventually in 1853 it became a part of the United States.

 A Global Tourist Destination

-Tuscon is a perfect place to take a vacation.
+Tucson is a perfect place to take a vacation.
 Teeming with outdoor recreational activities, indoor entertainment and world class dining, thousands of tourists flock the city year after year to also bask in the area’s enviable climate.

 Having visitors from outside of the city helps keep the city thriving and lively, but it also increases the risk of injury.
 The potential for car and pedestrian accidents increases as those who are unfamiliar with the city try to navigate the streets and sidewalks.
 But another common injury which distracted travelers often suffer from are slip and fall injuries.